sea212/Masterthesis-Superorganism/README.md

 unexplored possibilities.
 This work evaluates how those technologies can be combined to create a decentralized platform, that is completely controlled by the community and whose purpose is solely defined by the community.
-The system permits the bundling of power in form of central authorities and equally spreads the power over the community, the only requirement for participation being the possession of a computer with a webcam.
+The system prohibits the bundling of power in form of central authorities and equally spreads the power over the community, the only requirement for participation being the possession of a computer with a webcam.
 In addition, financial wealth must not lead